LONDON – taking the last train

 The Queen Victoria Monument outside Buckingham Palace was constructed of the finest white marble and unveiled in 1911.

-The Monument was designed to be the symbolic hub of The Empire.
-The seated statue of Victoria facing The Mall is 13 feet high and is carved from a solid block of marble.
+Designed to be the symbolic hub of The Empire, the seated statue of Victoria facing The Mall is 13 feet high and is carved from a solid block of marble.
 On the sides of the pedestal are groups which represent Truth, Motherhood and Justice.
 Around the monument are groups in bronze symbolizing Science, Art, Peace, Progress, Naval Power, Industry and Agriculture.

 I have just about had it by this stage – but not quite.
 On the way home I decide to go to Harrods.
 Just went by this place last time – so I have to go in and have a look around.
 What a store – it’s incredible.